unic/estatico/docs/Tasks.md

 * Fall back to polling (e.g. in Vagrant): `gulp --pollWatch=true`

 ### `gulp css:colors`
-Import colors from ColorSchemer HTML export and save to Sass file (based on Handlebars template).
+Import colors from ColorSchemer HTML export and save to Sass file (based on Twig template).

 Non-alphanumeric characters are removed from the name.
 Works with JSON, too.
 Just replace the HTML file with a JSON one (containing "colorName": "#000000" pairs).